GLORY made its debut on its newest platform today, and it many ways it was one to remember.

 But, somehow, he got the decision anyway.

-“Literally the worst decision that I’ve ever, ever seen,” Dave Walsh wrote for Liver Kick.
-“These judges should never be allowed to judge another fight ever again.
+“Literally the worst decision that I’ve ever, ever seen,” Dave Walsh wrote “These judges should never be allowed to judge another fight ever again.
 They just robbed Sitthichai.”

 It’s the best of shows.
 It’s the worst of shows.
 But it’s always worth watching.
 Here’s hoping the next one makes it onto ESPN 2 and a few more kinks get worked out.